johakeller/Project-Machine-Learning/README.md

 # Toxic Comment Classification with BERT
-Implementation of the **BERT** (Devlin et al., 2019) architecture, inlcuding the attention-mechanism, to classify toxic comments.
+Implementation of the **BERT** (Devlin et al., 2019) architecture, including the attention mechanism, to classify toxic comments.
 The data comes from the 2017 Kaggle **Toxic Comment Classification Challenge** (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) (Jeffrey et al., 2017).
-It is a classification task, requiring to assign multiple labels for seven types of toxicity (including ”non-toxic”) to the comments.BERT was fine-tuned in the toxic comment classification downstream task; pretrained weights where used instead of a regular pretraining.
+It is a classification task, requiring to assign multiple labels for seven types of toxicity (including "non-toxic") to the comments.
+BERT was fine-tuned in the toxic comment classification downstream task; pretrained weights were used instead of a regular pretraining.

 ## Run the program
 1. Create virtual environment and activate it:
     ```bash
     python3 -m venv .venv
     source .venv/bin/activate
-    pip install -U pip
+    python -m pip install -U pip
     ```
 2. Install dependencies:
     ```bash
     pip install -r requirements.txt
     ```
-3. Ensure dataset path `TOXIC` is configures in `params.py` and is pointing to the folder containing the CSV-files.
+3. Ensure dataset path `TOXIC` is configured in `params.py` and points to the folder containing the CSV files.
     Set `OUTPUT` as needed.
 Set the learning rate scheduling in `METHOD` and the rest of the hyperparameters in `params.py`.
 4. Run: